pg8wood/OSRS-touch-bar/README.md

 Note: if you have your Touch Bar configured to show only the "Expanded Control Strip" or "F1, F2, etc. Keys", OSRS Touch Bar cannot display the RuneScape UI in the Touch Bar!
 This can be toggled in __System Preferences &rarr; Keyboard__.

 # Customization
 The Touch bar can be customized similarly to how the Control Strip is customized in System Preferences.
-You may add, remove, and reorder as many buttons to the Touch Bar as you wish.
+You may add, remove, and reorder as many buttons as you wish.

 ![Touch bar customization UI screenshot](./docs/customization.png)